gornskew/lisply-mcp/README.md

 - Only available for local containers started by the MCP wrapper
 - Ideal for development, debugging, and complex interactions
 - Preserves exactly what the REPL outputs
+- Completely implemented in the middleware - backends don't need special implementation

 **Example response in stdio mode:**
 ```